 You can see the stages of packet processing here.
 And note, not all packets go through these in real-time, this is simply a functional representation of how the internals works.

 - Route lookup (where to send the packet to)

-- Blocks (these are the rules to block traffic, they are additional lookup, speed here is based on how many rules are there and complexity of the rules)
+- Blocks (these are the rules to block traffic, they are additional lookups, and speed here is based on how many rules are there and the complexity of the rules)

 - Kick packets out (send the packet out to userspace from kernel)

 - User flows.
 This is the number of IP (src and dest) flows generated by the user.
 If P2P software is running, this can blow up the flow table.

 Firewalla is optimized to deep inspect packets, while your router is optimized to switch/forward packets.